vacu9708/Study-records/Operating system/Process synchronization/README.md

 ## Lock mechanisms
 Lock mechanisms are used to protect shared resources from concurrent access.
 - **Mutex(mutual exclusion)** : Used to ensure that a shared resource is accessed only by one thread at a time.
 It has two states: locked and unlocked.
-- **Semaphore** : While a mutex is a binary semaphore, a semaphore can allow more than one thread to access a shared resource but limits the number.
+- **Semaphore** : A mutex is a binary semaphore.
+A semaphore can allow more than one thread to access a shared resource but limits the number.
 - **Monitor**: Unlike mutexes, where a thread must explicitly lock and unlock, monitors manage locks implicitly.
 When a thread enters a monitor's method, it automatically acquires the lock, and when it exits the method (either normally or by waiting on a condition variable), it automatically releases the lock.
 Monitors can use a condition variables, which are used to block a thread until a particular condition is met.

 ### How to implement the lock